DirectedHunt42/directedhunt42.github.io/README.md

 Welcome to **Nova Foundry**!

 Hi!
 I'm Jack, and Nova Foundry is my place to put forward my projects and show what I'm working on, from simple software projects to CAD.
+I'm a solo dev/CAD-er, so this is just my place to show off my hobbies.
 I can be found on the interweb as Nova Foundry or DirectedHunt42, or just Jack.

 Thank you for visiting **Nova Foundry**.
 Explore my projects and see what I'm building!